Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 **World Events**

-World event APIs provides many event listeners that fires when a specific type of events happen in a Minecraft world, such as `chatSend`, `entityHurt`, `playerSpawn`, `worldInitialize` and many more.
+World event APIs provides many event listeners that fires when a specific type of events happen in a Minecraft world, such as `itemUse`, `entityHurt`, `playerSpawn`, `worldInitialize` and many more.

 ::: tip
 Check the Microsoft docs to see what world events are available within Minecraft.